chanzuckerberg/fogg/docs/TUTORIAL.md

     Fogg has created 7 directories and put some files in them – `scripts` which exists to hold a handful of shell scripts useful to our operations and `terraform` which will include all our terraform code, both reusable modules and live infrastructure.

-    Before go on – a bit about how fogg organizes repos –
+    Before we go on – a bit about how fogg organizes repos –

     Fogg applies an opinionated repo organization.
 This serves to make it easy to factor your terraform code into many scopes/state-files and also provide some consistency and make working on a team a bit easier.